-What Is A Home Equity Line Of Credit (HELOC)?
+How Does a Home Equity Line Of Credit Work?

-To qualify for a HELOC, you’ll need to have more than 20% equity in your home at its current appraisal value.
-You’ll also need a credit score of 620 or higher, a debt-to-income ratio in the low 40s or less and a good credit history.
+To qualify for a HELOC, you’ll need to have more than 15 – 20% equity in your home at its current appraisal value.
+You will also need a good credit history, credit score of 620 or higher, and a debt-to-income (DTI) ratio in the low 40s or lower.

 The Draw Period